golobby/orm/README.md

     //do smth with rows

 ```
+#### Bind
+Bind package contains functionallity to bind sql.Rows to a struct.

-or usage of bind seperately in this example we are binding result of query which contains multiple rows into slice.
+In this example we are binding result of query which contains multiple rows into slice.
 ```go
     users := []User{&User{}, &User{}}
     rows, _ := db.Query(`SELECT * FROM users`)